“What’s in a name?

 Aaron was one of the characters from “Titus Andronicus”.
 The moniker comes from an Arabic name and means ‘strength.
 Aaron Copland, the 20th-century American classical composer, is another noteworthy bearer of this name.

-Benvolio may not be a central character in “Rome and Juliet”, but his name is worth considering.
+Benvolio may not be a central character in “Romeo and Juliet”, but his name is worth considering.
 As Romeo’s cousin, Benvolio acts like his confidant, peacemaker, and problem solver.
 Call him Ben if Benvolio sounds too antiquated to you.

 For “Troilus and Cressida”, Shakespeare decided to stay safe with the classic name Alexander.
 As per legends, the first Alexander was Paris, who was nicknamed Alexander by the shepherds for whom he fought against the robbers.
 Alex, Zander or Zan would be ideal nicknames for it.
 Alexander means ‘defender of mankind’.